fvutils/pyvsc/doc/notes/Vsc2FieldModel.md

     do not specify how the field is implemented.
 PyVSC must create field-type information for each field, as well as back-patch implementations for rand and non-rand fields.
-    - Each recognized field type k
+    - Each recognized field type